 This way you can ensure that those reading your content will be the most interested and the most engaged.

-Specific emails including highly target content can then be automated to be sent based around the triggers you set up; for instance if recipient downloads a specific whitepaper, consider sending them a relevant blog or infographic as well.
+Specific emails including highly targeted content, can then be automated to be sent based around the triggers you set up; for instance if recipient downloads a specific whitepaper, consider sending them a relevant blog or infographic as well.

 ‘Top content’ feeds